 Determining the marketability of that knowledge is largely a process of trial and error.
 You may find unexpected results.
 Clients may be just as interested in your experience as a customer as they are in your particular area of responsibility.
 To find lucrative engagements, you will need to be flexible in your approach, understand current industry markets and trends, and be able to help someone predict the future.
 Crystallize your thoughts by asking yourself the following question: “Would my industry/product or service make a good investment?”
 Why or why not.

-2) Create your Expert Profile - Building on the previous step, creating your expert profile is the process of documenting your experience so that it supports your marketable expertise.
+2) Create your Expert Profile: Building on the previous step, creating your expert profile is the process of documenting your experience so that it supports your marketable expertise.
 Your profile is not like your resume in that it doesn’t focus directly on your accomplishments.
-Rather, it is a condensed version of your insight regarding your industry, service or product.
+Rather, it is a condensed version of your insight regarding your industry, service, or product.
 For example, if you work as a sales manager for a technical company, your expertise would lie in your understanding of your product, the market, competitors products, the purchasing process in your industry as well as the size of your market and key trends.
-You may also have insights into complimentary products and services that touch your industry.
-Expert profiles are typically 150 words in length and should contain a list of your job titles, your functional responsibilities, technical skills, major clients and business partners.
+You may also have insights into complementary products and services that touch your industry.
+Expert profiles are typically 150 words in length and should contain a list of your job titles, your functional responsibilities, technical skills, major clients, and business partners.

 Once you have decided on your Expert Networks, take some time to prepare the information you will need to complete your applications.
 For a list of suggested items, see our article Expert Network prerequisites.
 When filling out your online application, remember that you are not completing an online job application.
 As with your profile, try to create a broad web of keywords that allow clients to fully understand the depth and breadth of your knowledge.

-4) Make the Most of your Engagements - While most networks do not pay for your preparation time, it is still important to organizae your thoughts prior to every engagement.
+4) Make the Most of your Engagements: While most networks do not pay for your preparation time, it is still important to organize your thoughts prior to every engagement.
 Your ability to communicate the details of your expertise in a coherent and concise manner will be critical to your ongoing success.

 In most cases, your client will have a series of qualifying questions intended to validate your expertise.
 Most clients will test the information you give them against information they receive from other sources.
 Acknowledging the limits of your expertise will go a long way toward building your credibility.
 If you do not understand a question, rephrase it back to your client to make sure you understand their intent.
 To the extent possible, minimize the ambiguity in your answers.
 Use qualifiers like, “in my region” or “over the last two years” to further refine your answers.

-7) Build your Contacts - Once you have assessed your industry and current career direction, use the Expert networks to connect with professional in your field.
+7) Build your Contacts: Once you have assessed your industry and current career direction, use the Expert networks to connect with professionals in your field.
 Most networks allow you to refer colleagues (some also pay referral bonuses), and others allow you to contact consultants directly.
-Take advantage of this function to evaluate your career competitors and assess your strengths, knowledge, skills and experience against theirs to identify your competitive advantages and weaknesses.
+Take advantage of this function to evaluate your career competitors and assess your strengths, knowledge, skills, and experience against theirs to identify your competitive advantages and weaknesses.
 Armed with this information, chart your ideal career path.